About Me

 I am firmly committed to open science and reproducibility.
 Thus, I freely share the data, code, and replication files for all of my research projects as well as for all courses, seminars, and workshops I teach.

-Social Psychological Research on the Intersections of Gender and Sexuality
+Social Psychological Research on Social Categories

 Teaching